 This qualification can be used for entry to a wide variety of university courses and not just those relating to the environment or construction.
 Some examples directly relating to the course:

 - Environmental and Civil Engineering BEng

 - Environmental Management BSc

 - Planning, Environment and Development BSc

 - Civil Engineering BEng

 - Structural Engineering with Architecture MEng

 - Building Surveying BSc

 The course also provides routes into further education and employment.

+This subject is useful for: Journalism; Broadcasting; Teaching; Public Relations; Advertising; Law.

+.....

 Geography (CCEA) (GCE)

 Leader of Learning // Mrs S Woods-McAdam

 Examination Board & Syllabus // CCEA A-level in Geography QAN Code: 601/8393/7

 Course Description: